-- Learn about Georgia O'Keefe and her inspirations. - · Study her artwork and express disciplined opinions. - Develop drawing techniques and shadow techniques (e.g. shading, tone and contrast create a 3D image) - · Observations of fossils/shells. - Create a final piece using pencil/other materials.
+- Learn about Georgia O'Keefe and his inspirations - · Study her artwork and express disciplined opinions. - Develop shadow techniques (e.g. shading, tone and contrast create a 3D image) - Observations of fossils/shells. - · Create a final piece using pencil/ other materials